 A place for learning

-In summer 2017, we celebrated another outstanding set of A-level results with 76% of entries graded A*- B. More than a quarter of the 95 girls who sat A-levels achieved straight A*/A results and 91% of our entries were graded A*-C.
+In summer 2018, we celebrated another outstanding set of A-level results with 75% of entries graded A*- B. Over half of the girls who sat A-levels achieved straight A*/A results and 90% of our entries were graded A*-C.

 We pride ourselves on providing a bespoke curriculum for our Sixth Form students, offering diverse subjects and subject combinations.
 A-level teaching happens in small groups, with an average class size of 8-10.
 Additionally, whilst the national picture shows girls to be in a minority of entrants in the STEM subjects, the take-up of these subjects at Sheffield Girls’ Sixth Form significantly bucks the national trend.